Wedding Catering in San Francisco: How to Create a Menu That Feels Personal, Not Generic

 This step might involve:

 The goal is to create a menu that feels connected to you—not in a literal way, but in a way that mirrors your lives and tastes with subtlety.
-That outlook sits at the center of how we think about wedding catering in San Francisco.
+That outlook sits at the center of how we create personalized wedding menus for Bay Area couples.

 Once the story takes shape, the menu needs a structure that supports the experience you want guests to have.